 This is how it works:

 The sum of subscription charges and calculated taxes for those charges is generated as a separate invoice at the end of the billing period.
 The invoice amount is automatically deducted from the customer’s credit card, thus leaving the amount of available funds intact.

 If the payment transaction is unsuccessful (e.g., if the credit card is expired or there are insufficient funds on it), the invoice remains unpaid and a corresponding notification is sent to the customer.

-The customer has some grace period days for updating their credit card information.
-During the grace period the amount of available funds remains unchanged because a special correction xDR for the sum of the invoice is generated and inserted into the database.
-Thus, the customer can continue to use other services, such as make international calls.
+The customer has a specified period for updating their credit card information before the invoice becomes due.
+During this period the amount of available funds remains unchanged because a special correction xDR for the sum of the invoice is generated and inserted into the database.
+Thus, the customer can continue to use other services, such as making international calls.

-If credit card information is not updated within the grace period, the customer’s service is suspended until the credit card information has been updated and the payment has gone through.
+If credit card information is not updated within the specified period, the customer’s service is suspended until the credit card information has been updated and the payment has gone through.

 Consider the following example:

 Prepaid customer John Doe has $15 in available funds and signs up for a $10 monthly subscription on April 1st.
 He is charged 10% in taxes for service usage.